AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/use-layout-templates/customize-left-panel.md

 # Customize the left panel using a layout template

-In a layout template, you can customize what users see in the left panel area throughout `Adobe Workfront`.
+In a layout template, you can customize what users see in the left panel area throughout Adobe Workfront.

 For example, you can determine which of the following items users see in the left panel when viewing a task: